 Why You Aren’t Seeing Results

 Just like any drug, you can over and under-dose.
-We’re very familiar with over-dosing exercise.
-This is when you get hurt or injured, or over-train.
+Overdosing a drug can kill you, so can under-dosing.
+Think of an antibiotic.
+If you don’t take enough, whatever gumbo you’ve got-it might just kill you.
+When talking about over-dosing exercise this is when you get hurt or injured, or over-train.
 However, most of us don’t recognize the effects of under-dosing exercise.

 Years ago, I was walking behind two women walking into work.
 They were complaining about how ‘tough’ their morning workout out was, and how exhausted they were, and how they were sure to have burned thousands of calories and this was going to help their weight loss.
 All this was done will drinking a soda drink larger than 32 oz and each holding 3 giant bags stuffed from Carls Jr. Bad news, that ‘really hard workout’ isn’t going to out-do the calories there were currently consuming.